 How to check?

-Axle brakes – it is harder to check those mechanically.
+Axle brakes (disc and hub brakes) – it is harder to check those mechanically.
 We’d recommend giving the bike a spin and trying the brakes the good old practical way here.
 Careful about not falling forward though.
 Note that if the breaks don’t work well, replacing these will be more pricey.

 Headset is what holds your handlebars and fork (front wheel) to the frame.
 It is one of few quite sensitive parts, and unless you are able to fix bikes yourself, bike shops will often charge you a lot for this kind of repair.
 Bad shape can also be a signal of a poor overall state of the bike.